Can Upskilling Close the Cyber Security Skills Gap? A Closer Look

 Here are some suggestions for strengthening your IT department’s cybersecurity capabilities:

-Give them what they need: The first step is to give cybersecurity professionals the tools they need, such as on-demand cybersecurity training, hands-on learning opportunities to understand the red and blue team perspectives, and flexible upskilling options that work around their busy schedules.
+Give them what they need: The first step is to give cybersecurity professionals the tools they need.
+These can be things like on-demand cybersecurity training, hands-on learning opportunities to understand the red and blue team perspectives.
+Or flexible upskilling options that work around their busy schedules can work too.
 No one in your organization, not even your cybersecurity experts, should be exempt from receiving proper cybersecurity training.
 Still, this training must be implemented practically and effectively.

 Make learning an integral part of your company’s culture so that your IT staff can prevent cyberattacks rather than having to respond to them.
 A systematic process is the best way to ensure your company stays updated on cybersecurity.